2020 British Columbia general election: Background

 This election was the second Canadian provincial election held during the COVID-19 pandemic, after the September 2020 election in New Brunswick – also a snap election.
 Due to the pandemic, more than 720,000 people requested mail-in ballots.
 Elections BC expected that 35 to 40 percent of ballots would be sent by mail, compared to 1 percent historically.
 Advance voting took place between October 15 and 21, with more than 681,000 people voting ahead of the election date.

 Due to the significant increase in mail-in voting, the full results of the election were not known until November 8; the results of the judicial recount held in one constituency, West Vancouver-Sea to Sky, were only known on November 17.

-The election occurred only three years and five months after the 2017 election and during the first year of the COVID-19 pandemic in Canada.
+The election occurred only three years and five months after the 2017 election and during the first year of the COVID-19 pandemic in British Columbia.
 By the terms of the confidence and supply agreement that had been struck between the NDP and the Green Party, the NDP had been barred from calling a snap election and from holding an election before the fixed date.
 The premier defended his decision to call an early election, claiming that the province needed the government to have a strong mandate and stability to deal with the challenges of the pandemic for the coming years; the governing New Democrats did not have a majority of seats in the legislature, relying on confidence and supply from the Greens for a slim combined majority.
 An Ipsos poll conducted for Global News and radio station CKNW found that 46 percent of people disapproved of the snap election call, while 32 percent approved.
 Horgan and the BC NDP had been enjoying popularity in the polls during the summer and throughout the pandemic.